Online Orders are for PICK UP ONLY. For Local Delivery via DoorDash:

 Well known for its ornamental use, the flower has also been used since pre-Hispanic times for its medicinal properties to treat digestive problems, respiratory diseases, reduce fever and even relieve some dermatological problems.
 Its petals have subtle bitter flavors that complement the cluster of Maleza Licor de Cempasúchitl, a wildflower liqueur with accents of citrus and spices.

-Online Orders are for Pick-Up Only.
+Online Orders are for PICK UP ONLY.
 For Local Delivery via DoorDash: